alp-kaplan/messaging-app-mean-stack/README.md

-This repository contains only the backend and src folders of the project.
+This repository contains only "backend" and "src" folders of the project.